OasisLMF/OasisLMF/oasislmf/pytools/introducing_gulmc.md

 1,4,3,2.0000000298e-01
 [...]
 ```
-then, by default, `gulmc` runs the full Monte Carlo sampling of the hazard intensity, and then of damage.
+Then, by default, `gulmc` runs the full Monte Carlo sampling of the hazard intensity, and then of damage.
 In order to reproduce the same results that `gulpy` produces can be achieved by using the `--effective-damageability` flag:
 ```bash
 eve 1 1 | gulmc -S1000 -a1 -o output.bin --effective-damageability
 ```